Personal Blog

 How choosing Clojure made us come full circle

-Published: 2023-01-17 in Development || Author: Hans Peter Willems - CEO MIND|CONSTRUCT
+Published: 2023-01-17 in Technology || Author: Hans Peter Willems - CEO MIND|CONSTRUCT

 We decided to move to Clojure as our main production-level programming language, and found that this brought us full circle for the development of the ASTRID-system.